Pin It

 Wanda

 Hello and welcome to my blog.
-Today I have a super quick and pretty Christmas card to share with you.
-I found it in Pinterest.
-You can see the original card by clicking here.
-I did change it a little due to the supplies I have and don't have.
-Please read on to see how the card was made.
+Today I have a super quick Christmas card to share with you.
+Please read on to see how it was made.

 Thank you SO very much for taking your time to stop in and see today's Christmas card,